-It’s definitely not helping anybody but the bitterness to survive.
+It’s definitely not helping anybody but the bitterness itself to survive.

-I know.
-The easy answer is to give it to God.
-Let go, and let Him do what He does best.
+easy trite answer is to give it to God, to let go and let Him do what He does best.
 But I’ve never been good at letting things go.
 The blog you’re reading right now is the case in point.